 One fine evening the maid of the Sens’ household apprised Mrs. Sen, “Maaji I heard that Manoj babu is getting married in the temple near the crematorium off the by-pass-road.”
 The very temple was ill-famous in the town for solemnizing such kind of marriages in which one or both sides were normally kept in the dark.
 Immediately she called her husband up and set out to rush to that same temple.
 Moving helter-skelter the old couple could manage an auto-rickshaw.
 Out of irritation she told the auto-rickshaw-fellow, “Bhaiya, move a little faster, otherwise, everything will finish before we reach there.”

 From the old dilapidated stone-built arched entrance of the main gate they could clearly see the rearwards of the knelt newly-wedded-couple.
 And a few people, presumably relatives and friends, stood close by.
 Manoj’s mother was muttering all the way and nagging her husband for his greed.
 She even uttered in a soliloquized mood, “It would have been much better if we’d agreed in marrying Manoj off to that postmaster’s daughter.
 At least we were sure enough about her good family background.”

 Her words came out in helplessness, “God knows!
 Which family has this girl hailed from?”
 She grumbled.
 She even cursed that unknown girl including her parents.”
 As they were stepping on the neatly wiped marble stairs of the temple, at that very instant in the sanctum-sanctorum the young couple rose upright and turned towards them.
 They’d bowed down their head in salutation in front of the idol of the goddess.

-What a coincidence, while a collage of countenances Mrs. Sen prognosticated!
+What a coincidence!
+A collage of countenances Mrs. Sen prognosticated.